 Machu Picchu Lodge Trek Expedition Itinerary

-Day 4: After an early breakfast, we depart at 7:00 AM to drive to the start of the Salkantay Trek.
-En route we will take a short break to visit the Inca ruins of Tarawasi near the town of Limatambo (approx. 1.5 hrs from Cusco).
-After leaving Limatambo, we pass through the mountain village of Mollepata where we stop for a short coffee break and some lunch before ascending a winding mountain road to a place called Marcoccasa (30 minutes from Mollepata by vehicle).
-Here, we will begin our trek to Soraypampa, on an old route called the 'Camino Real' (Royal Path).
-The route follows an ancient Inca aqueduct that is still used today to transport water from the mountains to the lower valleys.
+Day 4: After an early breakfast, we'll depart at 7 a.m. to drive to the start of the Salkantay Trek.
+En route, we will take a short break to visit the Inca ruins of Tarawasi near the town of Limatambo (about 1.5 hours from Cusco).
+After leaving Limatambo, we'll pass through the mountain village of Mollepata, where we'll stop for a short coffee break before ascending a winding mountain road to a place called Marcoccasa (30 minutes from Mollepata by vehicle).
+Here, we will begin our trek to Soraypampa, on an old route called the Camino Real (Royal Path).
+The route follows an ancient Inca aqueduct that is still used to transport water from the mountains to the lower valleys.
 As we ascend, the Andes come into view.
-These steep and snow covered peaks are some of the most beautiful mountains in the world.
-At the end of the day we reach our first lodge, Salkantay Lodge (12,500 ft).
-This luxurious lodge offers 12 beautiful bedrooms, lounges with fire places, and a spotlessly clean Jacuzzi all with views of the 'Salkantay', the 2nd most sacred peak in Inca mythology and, at 20,600 ft (6,270 m), the highest in the region.
-After a warm welcome by our friendly staff, we have some time to clean up and relax.
+These steep and snow-covered peaks are some of the most beautiful mountains in the world.
+At the end of the day we'll reach our first lodge, Salkantay Lodge (12,500 ft).
+This luxurious lodge offers 12 beautiful bedrooms, lounges with fireplaces, and a spotlessly clean Jacuzzi all with views of the Salkantay, the second-most sacred peak in Inca mythology and, at 20,600 feet (6,270 m), the highest in the region.
+After a warm welcome by our friendly staff, we'll have some time to clean up and relax.
 An evening briefing by the fireplace is followed by aperitifs and dinner.
-(Optional: guests who do not wish to trek may be transported to the lodge in the vehicle).
+(Guests who do not wish to trek may be taken to the lodge by van).

-Day 8: We depart early today and head down the Santa Teresa River Valley, through more populated rural areas.
-We will pass through banana, granadilla, and avocado orchards and coffee plantations (said to be one of the best organic coffees in the world).
+Day 8: We'll depart early and head down the Santa Teresa River Valley, through more populated rural areas.
+We will pass through banana, granadilla, and avocado orchards and coffee plantations (said to be among the best organic coffees in the world).
 We stop along the river for a hot picnic lunch.
-After another hour of trekking a private vehicle arrives to take us to the beginning of the 'Llactapata Inca Trail' (30-minute drive).
-From the head of the trail it is a short climb (30 min.) to the Lucma Lodge (6,900 ft), set in an avocado orchard.
-We arrive in time to allow for exploration of the small village of Lucmabamba and possibly meeting with members of the local community.
-(Hiking time: 5-6 hours.
-Total excursion time for day: 6-8 hours.
-Hiking level: moderate to challenging, basically due to distance, not terrain).
+After another hour of trekking, we'll be driven to the beginning of the Llactapata Inca Trail.
+From the head of the trail it is a 30-minute climb to the Lucma Lodge (6,900 ft.), set in an avocado orchard.
+We'll arrive in time to explore the small village of Lucmabamba and possibly meet with locals.
+(Hiking time: five to six hours.
+Total excursion time for day: six to eight hours.
+Hiking level: moderate to challenging, basically due to distance, not terrain.)

-Day 12: Arrive USA
+Day 12: Arrive in country of origin.